gs146/Real_time_attendance_monitoring/README.md

 # Real_time_attendance_monitoring
 Real time attendance monitoring system for my college (AIT) to remove the biometric way of taking attendance.
+This is implemented using OpenCV.